La Niña Is Back, Here's How It Could Impact Colorado This Winter

 When La Niña forms it typically has the most influence on the winter season in the Northern Hemisphere, which in the field of meteorology, covers the months of December, January and February.
-Last year we had a moderate La Niña in progress during the winter and NOAA forecasters expect a similar episode this year.
+Last year we had a moderate La Niña in progress during the winter and it produced just over 80 inches of snow for the season in Denver.
+The first inch fell in early September.

-READ MORE: Pikes Peak Shuttle Lot At Denver International Airport Opens On Very Temporary Basis To Handle Larger Load Of Travelers
+NOAA forecasters say to expect a similar episode this year in terms of strength, but that doesn’t necessarily mean we’ll see that much snow again in the Mile High City.
+As of this posting, we have yet to see Denver’s first measurable snow of the season.

-Trying to forecast what to expect in Colorado during a La Niña winter is difficult because there are so many factors at play, ranging from the very complex terrain to the large distance from oceans.
+Trying to predict what will happen in Colorado during a La Niña winter is difficult because there are so many factors at play, ranging from the very complex terrain to the large distance from oceans.
 The ultimate outcome will depend on where the jet stream tracks.

-More times than not, we see northern Colorado experience a lot of wind, especially for locations in the foothills along and north of Interstate 70.
+More times than not, we see northern Colorado experience a lot of wind during La Niña winters, especially for locations in the foothills along and north of Interstate 70.
 That wind usually spills out onto the northeast plains and often impacts the I-25 urban corridor between Castle Rock, Denver and Fort Collins.

 As far as snowfall, it is usually the most consistent in the north-central and northwest mountains.
 Places like Steamboat Springs and Winter Park can see a lot of snow during a La Niña winter.
 The reason for the wind and snow in the northern part of the state is due to the close proximity of the jet stream, which often orients itself somewhere over Wyoming.

-One cool thing about meteorology is that no two years are exactly alike, even if they produce similar weather patterns.
-Add in the complexity of the terrain in Colorado and you can bet that for someone, it will be an eventful and memorable season.READ MORE: High Line Canal Helps Mitigate Heat Island Conditions In Denver Metro Area
+One cool thing about meteorology is that no two years are ever exactly alike, even if they have similar weather patterns.
+Add in the complexity of the terrain in Colorado and you can bet that it will be an eventful and memorable season somewhere.

 Here’s a list of weak, moderate and strong La Niña episodes in the United States since 1950.